GeekGurusUnion/214-Project/README.md

 ### 1. Repository Rules
 - Fork the Organization's repo to work and test code locally.
 - Reduce the frequency of pull requests unless the advancement is impeded by a required feature from a particular team member.

+**1.1.
+Basic Workflow**
+1. Make sure to fetch latest updates from the organization's repo onto your forked repo by running `git fetch upstream && git merge upstream/main`
+2. Commit frequently, but also narrow-down commits to provide clarity
+3. After a night's work, create a pull request to merge onto organization's repo such that other members can sync with your latest changes.

 ### 2. Committing Code
 - Make atomic commits of changes, even across multiple files, in logical units.
 That is, as much as possible, each commit should be focused on one specific purpose.